-The Communication program offered at ASU’s West campus prepares students to do far more than give a speech or two in front of their peers.
-It’s designed to equip students with the skills needed to convey complex ideas clearly and effectively through both the spoken and written word.
-Utilizing the nationally-recognized Communication Assessment Learning Lab (CALL), this program trains and prepares students for careers in conflict resolution, social media and technology, global communication, communication philosophy, and risk and crisis communication.
+The Communication bachelor at ASU’s West campus utilizes the nationally-recognized Communication Assessment Learning Lab, this program trains and prepares students for careers in social media and technology, global communication, communication philosophy, and risk and crisis communication.

 The curriculum provides an extensive understanding of the practical, theoretical and professional nuances of today's field of communication.
 Utilizing the nationally recognized CommLabASU, students perform in-depth study of what contributes to and detracts from effective human communication, recognizing that the art of communication is far more nuanced than simple speaking and writing prowess.